beancount/docs/docs/16_fetching_prices_in_beancount.md

 The “symbol” is a string that is fed to the price fetcher to lookup the currency.
 For example, Apple shares trade on the Nasdaq, and the corresponding symbol in the Google Finance source is “NASDAQ:AAPL”.
 Other price sources may have a different symbology, e.g., some may require the asset's CUSIP.

 Default implementations of price sources are provided; we provide fetchers for Yahoo!
 Finance or Google Finance, which cover a large universe of common public investment types (e.g. stock and some mutual funds).
-As a convenience, the module name is always first searched under the "beancount.prices.sources" package, where those implementations live.
+As a convenience, the module name is always first searched under the "`beancount.prices.sources`" package, where those implementations live.
 This is how, for example, in order to use the provided Yahoo!
-Finance data fetcher you don't have to write all of "beancount.prices.sources.yahoo/AAPL" but you can simply use "yahoo/AAPL".
+Finance data fetcher you don't have to write all of "`beancount.prices.sources.yahoo/AAPL`" but you can simply use "`yahoo/AAPL`".

 ### Fallback Sources<a id="fallback-sources"></a>